 Why are so many people buried here?
 In the 1700’s the people of Paris ran into a problem; their cemeteries started running out of space.
 It got to the point that bodies began to become uncovered, and their rot and stink could be smelled from miles around.
 The precipitating event came in 1780: that year saw much rain, which caused a cemetery to collapse, spilling corpses into the streets.
 The solution was to put them beneath the city: the tunnels already existed from the time the limestone quarries were mined starting in the 13th century.

 Cemeteries began being emptied in 1786, and it took a total of 12 years to move all of the bodies beneath the city.
-During the French Revolution, bodies were immediately taken to be buried in the catacombs instead of being interred to a cemetery.
+During the French Revolution, bodies were immediately taken to be buried in the catacombs instead of being interred in a cemetery.
 The town stopped doing so in 1860.

 Today visits to the catacombs cost about $4, but you can only visit a small portion of the tunnels.
 Most of them are kept off-limits to the public.

 Dubbed “The Suicide Forest,” this serene forest has seen more death than most natural settings.
 It is actually the second most popular site for suicides (beaten by the Golden Gate Bridge).
-What makes this place so eerie is the sight of so many strings; so many people get lost within the trees that they try to trace their steps with line.
+What makes this place so eerie is the sight of so many strings; so many people get lost within the trees that they try to trace their steps with lines.
 Some people who get lost eventually take their lives, but there are some who go into the forest for the simple reason of taking their own life.
 In 2010, 54 bodies were found throughout the forest.

 It is thought that the forest was first used for an ancient tradition named ubasute, which is a horrible form of euthanasia.
 During times of famine, families would lead their elderly relatives out into the forest, where they would eventually die of starvation, dehydration, or exposure.